Tampa Flats Fishing

 • I want to catch Big Fish… Can you help me?

-Targeting big fish is my area of expertise but keep in mind that targeting only big fish can limit the total numbers of fish caught.
-What this basically means is we may do more fishing than actual catching as the big ones don’t often cooperate when you want them to.
-During late spring and early summer we have tremendous success on large Tarpon, Snook, Redfish, Mackerel, and Sharks… ask me when you inquire.
+Targeting big fish is my area of expertise, but keep in mind that targeting only big fish can limit the total numbers of fish caught.
+What this basically means is we may do more fishing than actual catching as the big ones do not cooperate all the time.
+During late spring and early summer, we have tremendous success on large tarpon, Snook, Redfish, mackerel, and sharks… ask me when you inquire.

 • What kind of bait do you use?

-I use Sardines, Mackerel, Pinfish, Shrimp, Grunts, Blue Runners and assorted artificial lures.
+I use sardines, mackerel, pinfish, shrimp, grunts, blue runners and assorted artificial lures.
 The bait used depends on the type of fishing we do and the time of year.
-Live baits are always a favorite usually resulting in more numbers and larger fish.
-However, if you’re interested in using or learning to use artificial lures I have mastered this skill and I’m always willing to teach you.
+Live baits are always a favorite usually resulting in more numbers.
+However, if you’re interested in using or learning to use artificial lures, I have mastered this skill and I’m always willing to teach you.

 • Do you practice catch and release?

-Yes and encourage this practice because it saves one of our most valuable resources… the fish.
-Today, most inshore waters experience tremendous fishing pressure by the shear volume of anglers.
+Yes and encourage this practice, because it saves one of our most valuable resources.
+Today, most inshore waters experience tremendous fishing pressure by the sheer volume of anglers.
 Most of our inshore and offshore species have bag and size regulations and under no circumstances will an illegal fish be kept.
-However, if you desire to keep some for dinner that’s perfectly ok.
+However, it’s ok if you want to keep a few fish for dinner.

 • What happens to the fish I catch?

-If not released and you’re planning on keeping some for dinner they’re kept alive in the livewell.
-Should one succumb it’s put on ice until it’s cleaned.
+If not released and you’re planning on keeping some for dinner they’re kept in the live well.
 I will gladly fillet your catch and place the fillets gallon sized bags.

 • How do I know if the boat is available for the date I want?